Home

 Warning: Undefined variable $post_id in /home/webpages/lima-city/booktips/wordpress_de-2022-03-17-33f52d/wp-content/themes/fast-press/single.php on line 26

-Supreme Court docket sides with Ted Cruz, hanging down cap on use of campaign funds to repay personal marketing campaign loans
+Supreme Court docket sides with Ted Cruz, hanging down cap on use of marketing campaign funds to repay personal campaign loans

 2022-05-17 09:29:17

-Chief Justice John Roberts wrote the 6-3 choice.
+Chief Justice John Roberts wrote the 6-3 determination.
 Justice Elena Kagan wrote the dissent for her liberal colleagues, Justice Stephen Breyer and Justice Sonia Sotomayor.

-Roberts concluded that the "provision burdens core political speech without correct justification."
+Roberts concluded that the "provision burdens core political speech with out correct justification."

-Kavanaugh echoed a decrease court opinion that went in favor of Cruz.
+Kavanaugh echoed a decrease courtroom opinion that went in favor of Cruz.

-"Such expressive acts are burdened when a candidate is inhibited from making a personal mortgage, or incurring one, out of concern that she can be left holding the bag on any unpaid campaign debt," the ruling added.
+"Such expressive acts are burdened when a candidate is inhibited from making a private loan, or incurring one, out of concern that she can be left holding the bag on any unpaid campaign debt," the ruling added.

 Biden administration and campaign finance watchdogs supported limits

-The Biden administration supported the limits, saying the Cruz loan was made with the "sole and unique motivation" of triggering the lawsuit.
+The Biden administration supported the boundaries, saying the Cruz loan was made with the "sole and unique motivation" of triggering the lawsuit.

 Chipping away at a 20-year-old campaign finance legislation

-This story has been updated with further response and background data.
+This story has been up to date with further reaction and background data.

 CNN's Tierney Sneed contributed to this report.